Israel tightens second-wave lockdown as PM, critics argue over protest curbs

 A survey published by the non-partisan Israel Democracy Institute on Wednesday showed only 27% of Israelis trust Netanyahu’s handling of the coronavirus crisis.

 Israel imposed its first lockdown to counter the spread of COVID-19 in late March and relaxed it in May as new cases tapered off.
-But infections have surged again in recent weeks, reaching a record high of more than 8,000 on Friday.
+But infections have surged again in recent weeks, reaching a record daily high of more than 8,000 in data released on Friday.

 The cost of the entire three-week closure from Sept.
 18 is estimated at between 11 and 12 billion shekels ($3.2-$3.5 billion), said finance ministry chief economist Shira Greenberg.